 In feng shui, your front door is one of the most important areas of your home and represents the face you show to the world.
+Feng shui colors for a front door have practical, aesthetic, and potentially energetic implications.
 On a practical level, it is how you come in and out of your home.
-Your front door sets the tone for you and your visitors when entering your home.
-It’s also the last thing that you see when leave your home to go out into the world.
+Your front door sets the tone for you and your visitors entering your home.
+It’s also the last thing you see when leaving your home to go out into the world.

 Your Front Door Color and Feng Shui

 One easy way to feng shui your front door is with paint.
-While there is no perfect paint color, here are some suggestions, along with what they represent from a feng shui perspective.
-We recommend you work with what colors you are attracted to.
-Also, pay attention to what colors will work well with the exterior of the house, as well as your neighborhood as a whole.
+Look at things from a feng shui perspective based on your home's facing direction and work with the colors you are attracted to.
+Also, pay attention to what colors will work well with the house's exterior and your neighborhood as a whole.

 How to Pick the Perfect Front Door Color

 Red is the most auspicious color in feng shui, as well as a powerful color for protection and the transformation of negative energy.
 Red is also connected to the fire element, which represents warmth, passion, and inspiration.
 If you want your front door to be clearly visible from the street so that energy and opportunities can find you, a coat of red paint can be an effective way to do this.
 In the feng shui energy map, red is related to the recognition area.
 Red makes a bold statement, and it’s a great color to use if you want to get noticed.